Artemmkin/infrastructure-as-code-tutorial/docs/05-terraform.md

 The second problem is dealt by source control tools like `git`, while the first one is solved by using tools like Terraform.
 Let's find out how.

-## Install Terraform
+##  Terraform

-[Download](https://www.terraform.io/downloads.html) and install Terraform on your system.
+Terraform is already installed on Google Cloud Shell.

+If you want to install it on a laptop or VM, you can [download here](https://www.terraform.io/downloads.html).

 Make sure Terraform version is  => 0.11.0: